 The Facebook group is moderated by the founders of Passoverlistings.com, which features information about Passover vacations that aim to provide an excellent and unforgettable culinary experience for individuals and families vacationing on their programs.

-Customers of Passover programs enjoy afternoon barbecues on the beach or by the pool with delicious smoked meats, 24-hour tea rooms stocked with pastries, coffee, fruits and nuts, sushi bars with freshly caught fish and other mouthwatering delights prepared by renowned chefs.
+Customers of Passover programs enjoy afternoon barbecues on the beach or by the pool with delicious smoked meats, 24-hour tearooms stocked with pastries, coffee, fruits and nuts, sushi bars with freshly caught fish and other mouthwatering delights prepared by renowned chefs.
 Of course, all the food is kosher for Passover.

 “We spare no expense on the quality of our ingredients,” a representative of leading kosher travel company Kosherica said.
-“It is imperative that the product we use is of the highest quality.
-We also have an extraordinary culinary team that masterfully creates mouth-watering dishes.”
+“It is imperative that the product we use is the highest of quality.
+We also have an extraordinary culinary team that masterfully creates mouth watering dishes.”